Point Estimators

 The exponential family unifies these

-examples, showing that MLE always reduces to moment matching.
+examples, showing that, within the exponential family, MLE reduces to

 In Bayesian inference, MLE corresponds